DonnyCraft1/PIDArduino/CONTRIBUTING.md

 # Getting started

-*Please do not edit the master branch, always use the [develop](https://github.com/DonnyCraft1/PIDArduino/tree/develop) branch or a new feature branch when contributing!*

-*The only exception is critical hotfixes*
+*Please do not edit the master branch, always use the [develop](https://github.com/DonnyCraft1/PIDArduino/tree/develop) branch or a new feature branch when contributing!
+The only exception is critical hotfixes.*

-*Please read up on the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow before forking the repo if you plan on making a pull request*

-*We try to keep the master branch clean, and merge develop into master only on new releases*
+*Please read up on the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow before forking the repo if you plan on making a pull request.
+We try to keep the master branch clean, and merge develop into master only on new releases.*

 ---